JWCow/GIPHYKEYBOARD/README.md

 * 🔍 Fast GIF search with instant results
 * 💡 GIF Ideas tab with trending categories and popular reactions
 * 📋 Copy GIF URLs to clipboard with a single click
+* ⭐ Save and manage your favorite GIFs
+* 🔗 Add any GIPHY URL to your collection
 * 🌙 Clean, modern dark mode interface
 * ♾️ Infinite scroll loading
 * 🕒 Recent searches history
-* ⚡ Add any GIPHY URL to your favorites
 * ⚡ Optimized browser instance with minimal overhead
 * 🎨 Adaptive window positioning and sizing